 So there I was, on my birthday, entering the gates of the beautiful Shangri-La in Paris, after an adventurous Uber Pool ride (that is another story and a good one at that!) walking up the marble steps and entering this exquisite hotel.

 I was greeted by a well-dressed French waiter that took the uttermost best care of me and made up for all the confusing communication that preceded my visit.

 I was shown to a corner table, where I was placed amongst colourful cushions.
 I got to choose my tea and after a very short moment, a beautiful and abundant afternoon tea spread was presented to me.
 I got all the classics such as scones with cream and jams, finger sandwiches and various sweets.
 Not only that, but I also got an additional plate with the most beautiful pastries imaginable.
 Too cute to eat but I did and they were amazing.

 More treats!
 I didn’t take a photo of the scones and cream.
 But you can see it in the photo above.

 My tea of choice was the classic jasmine tea.
 It’s really my favourite and the tea complimented the afternoon tea selection really well.

-The service was of course top notch.
+The service was of course top-notch.
 I was given both attentive care and privacy to enjoy my book.
-Re-fills of my teapot and help with poring my tea, I was also treated to chocolate pralines by my waiter and not a few, two plates of them!
+Re-fills of my teapot and helped with poring my tea, I was also treated to chocolate pralines by my waiter and not a few, two plates of them!
 I had so much food and I really tried to eat everything but it was challenging and I’m not a big person.
 So I tried to sample a bite from everything.
 To really get to experience the magnificent food that they had prepared.